geeknarrator/urlscanner/README.md

 A self-service Spring Boot application for scanning URLs for security issues using the urlscan.io API.
 The system provides JWT-based authentication, asynchronous scan processing, result caching, and a comprehensive REST API for developers to manage their URL scans.

+This project is fully containerized and includes a complete observability stack with Prometheus and Grafana for monitoring.

 ---

 ## 🚀 How to Run and Test with Docker

-This guide provides the essential steps to get the application running locally using Docker and test the end-to-end URL scanning process.
+This guide provides the essential steps to get the application and its monitoring stack running locally using Docker.

 ### Prerequisites